joaolucasoh/hostfully-cypress-typrescript/cypress/findings/findings.md

 [video](<list overlap.mov>)
 - Expected: It should be improved.
 I guess it's regarding responsiveness stuff.

+4 - When I update a register, their changes doesn't update effectively.

+5 - Fields Introduced and Discontinued are accepting string, but when I save it shows a generical error.
+It should be treated or block the field to be able receive only numbers.

 ### Improvements

 1 - When deleting or adding a computer model, the success message modal cannot close and remains on the screen until the next reload.